pkmn/ai/src/static/projects.md

     - relies on precomputed Species vs. Species 2-turn matchup matrix, similar to the evaluation function
-- doesn't use determinization due too too many states and doesn't use Monte Carlo sampling due to performance so instead overrides the RNG for the first turn of lookahead to only a single number per side from a reduced random and to alwaus return an average value for further turns of lookahead
+- doesn't use determinization due too too many states and doesn't use Monte Carlo sampling due to performance so instead overrides the RNG for the first turn of look-ahead to only a single number per side from a reduced random and to alwaus return an average value for further turns of look-ahead
 - proposes an approach to teambuilding via self-play and a genetic algorithm

 ## `blue-sky-sea/Pokemon-MCTS-AI-Master`